-Husband and wife, Rosa Chinguel Neira (L) and Andreas Guevara Ruiz (R), Sol y Café members, La Coipa, Jaen, Peru
+Husband and wife, Rosa Chinguel Niera (L) and Andrea Guevara Ruiz (R), Sol y Café members, La Coipa, Jaen, Peru

 One of the founder members of Sol y Café, Andreas has been expanding his award winning farm and renovating his existing plot to help improve output and quality.

-Andreas Guevara Ruiz’s farm Parcela El Cedro, Sol y Café member, La Coipa, Jaen, Peru
+Andreas Guevara Ruiz’s farm Parcela El Cedro, Sol y Café members, La Coipa, Jaen, Peru

 In doing so he’s extending his family’s six-decade legacy of coffee farming here in La Coipa and building a sustainable farm for his children.
 In terms of true sustainability and a future for coffee, all of this is attracting a new generation of young farming families who see a viable living in coffee.

-Husband and wife, Yenire Bocanegra (L) and Manuel Elera (R), Sol y Café members, San Jose de Alto, Jaen, Peru
+Husband and wife, Yenire Bocanegro (L) and Manuel Elera (R), Sol y Café members, San Jose de Alto, Jaen, Peru